A SELF-TAUGHT ARTIST.

 Growing up in the suburbs of Philadelphia wasn't stimulating enough for Natále -

 so she moved to Tel Aviv, Israel when she was seventeen to reconnect with her

 Middle Eastern roots and learn the Hebrew language - the native tongue of her father.

 In Tel Aviv, she began performing on rooftops and in underground, cockroach-infested DIY venues with her 60/70s cover band.
 She began writing and testing out her original material and introducing them to the cover band.

 In 2014, on a failed trip to India, she found Providence and quickly became enchanted with the music and arts scene.
 The Providence locals welcomed her with open arms, and she began shaping her sound, writing folk-inspired songs, while incorporating her soul and jazz influences and singing in Hebrew.

-These days, Natále is in the process of self-distributing the documentary she directed/co-produced while working on new music and touring as a solo performer.
+These days, Natále is in the process of self-distributing the documentary she directed/co-produced while writing new music and performing live around New England.